 PARENTING N.I. www.parentingni.org.uk

-We are now operating Positive Discipline, a system designed to more regularly acknowledge and reward pupil achievement both in and outside the classroom.
+We continue to operate our Positive Discipline, a system designed to more regularly acknowledge and reward pupil achievement both in and outside the classroom.

 We at Ulidia have high expectations and standards for work and behaviour, regardless of their ability, needs or interests.
 We want each child to aspire to succeed and fundamentally do their best in the different subject areas and extra-curricular life of the college.